suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 title: Sample Questions
 ---

-Technical interviews is a skill that requires practice.
+Technical interviews are a skill that requires practice.
 We have gathered some sample questions that we have heard are used or have been used by community members in hiring.
 These are not the only questions out there, but these are the types of questions that might be.

-When using these questions try to avoid using `canned answers`.
-Also, it's usually not about giving the correct answer, but more along the lines of giving a `good` answer.
-A `good` answer is an answer that shows the employers what you know, no more no less, and you can talk about technology and tech ideas.
+When using these questions, try to avoid using `canned answers`.
+Also, it's usually not about giving the correct answer but more along the lines of giving a `good` answer.
+A `good` answer is an answer that shows the employers what you know, no more, no less, and you can talk about technology and tech ideas.
 It's all about finding out what you know, what you don't know, and how you work.

 ## General Questions